maizzle/maizzle.com/content/docs/tailwindcss.md

 Add custom CSS files anywhere under `src/css`.

-Maizzle adds `utilities.css`, which contains a sample custom utility class that Tailwind CSS doesn't provide.
+Maizzle provides the `utilities.css` file, which contains a sample custom utility class that Tailwind CSS doesn't provide.

 <Alert type="warning">Files that you `@import` in `tailwind.css` must be relative to `src/css`</Alert>

-<Alert type="danger">Any `@import` rules must come first in your `tailwind.css` file.</Alert>
+<Alert type="danger">Any `@import` rules must come first in your `tailwind.css` file, before any CSS.</Alert>

 ## Shorthand CSS